 While we’re pretty convinced that the banana pancakes Johnson sings about were inspired by these vegan delights – our love for Johnson comes from his dedicated work in marine conservation.
-He is involved in at least half a dozen different ocean-centric organizations who are working to promote a plastic-free lifestyle and raise awareness for the planet’s marine species.
+He is involved in at least half a dozen different ocean-centric organizations that are working to promote a plastic-free lifestyle and raise awareness for the planet’s marine species.

 19. Cat Blanchett

 Blanchett is a huge advocate for environmental issues.
 Thanks to her work, the Warf Theater in Sydney, Australia has had its roof finished with solar panels and is fitted with the world’s largest rainwater collection system.
-She also spoke out in support of Australia’s carbon tax.
+She also spoke out in Support of Australia’s carbon tax.

 20. Matt Damon

 Co-founder of Water.org, Damon is highly involved in raising awareness for water scarcity across the globe.
-Damon has also been featured on the Showtime series Years Living Dangerously that chronicles the effects of climate change.
+Damon has also been featured on the Showtime series Years Living Dangerously that chronicles the effects of Climate change.